Building a world where women and girls are equal.

 We cannot eradicate poverty while inequality persists.
-Discrimination against women and girls is an injustice, and also weakens global security, development, the economy, food security, health, climate, and the environment.
+Discrimination harms and disadvantages women and girls.
+Discrimination fuels food insecurity, safety risks, and exclusion from life-saving services and opportunities.
+It weakens global security, development, the economy, food security, health, climate, and the environment.

 Fast Facts